Assault In The Second Degree – Denver

 Aurora, Lakewood, and Castle Rock Experienced Second Degree Assault Lawyer

 Mandatory sentencing is associated with second-degree assault in Aurora, Lakewood, and Castle Rock.
 It is vital that you contact an attorney as soon as possible if you have been charged.
 Much of the evidence which is needed for your defense can be lost as time progresses.
 We cannot stress the importance of the early involvement of a criminal defense attorney enough.
 In many cases, our attorneys will:

 - personally go to the crime scene to gather evidence,

 - personally speak with witnesses

 If you have been accused of second-degree assault after a bar fight or other incident in Weld, Logan and Morgan County, contact a criminal lawyer immediately before speaking to the police.
 You limit our ability to defend you in court when you give a statement to the police.
 We will work to create a strong defense early on in the case in order to get your charges dismissed, work on a nonprison plea agreement or get you acquitted at a jury trial.

 Best Denver Law Firm for Assault Charges

 The criminal defense attorneys at our office have been defending people accused of second-degree assault in Centennial and Lone Trees for over two decades.
 We fight hard.
-If you or a loved one has been charged with assault, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at O'Malley and Sawyer, LLC for a free consultation at 303-731-0719.
+If you or a loved one has been charged with assault, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at Sawyer Legal Group, LLC for a free consultation at 303-731-0719.
 Together, we can protect your future.